ISMS Essentials: The Crucial Role of GRC in Cyber Security

 How do you provide meaningful, actionable intelligence about cyber, data protection and identity security to multiple stakeholders?
 Governance, Risk and Compliance, or GRC tools, are the answer.

-GRC within the ISMS
+GRC provides the underpinning of your ISMS

 Reporting in an understandable format is fundamental to the success of any organisation, whether it be concerned with sales, manufacture, public service, IT or cyber services.
 If applied well, GRC forms 3 core pillars of organisational control to underpin an effective ISMS.